They may have a bad reputation, but there’s more to it than a black or white answer.

 Keep in mind that a short-term loan should be a last resort for true financial emergencies only.
 Before you take on this high-cost financial product:

 - Call your bank or credit union.
 Banks and credit unions offer small loans that could take the pressure off your financial strain, depending on your account’s standing and credit history.
+One common option is a payday alternative loan from federal credit unions.

 - Seek assistance from a community program or nonprofit.
 These organizations and programs are a great resource to help you develop a budget, obtain credit counseling and even tap into financial advances.